kestra-io/docs/blogs/2020-12-07-airflow-bad-ugly.md

 /bash.py                                                                                               | 0.002396           |       1 |        2 | ['bash']
 -------------------------------------------------------------------------------------------------------+--------------------+---------+----------+------------------------------------------------------------------------------
 ```
+As you can see, each evaluation of our 2 dags will take 10s.

+Let see the impact on our cluster :

-Simple experiment, let's create the same dag and remove the `time.sleep` and trigger it from the ui dag.
-Look at this taskrun:
+Let's do a simple experience by creating the same dag and remove the `time.sleep` and trigger it from the ui dag.
+Then look at this taskrun :
 ![Flow list](./2020-12-07-airflow-bad-ugly/1.png)
-As you can see, there is a huge gap between tasks! and it's only because the `sleep` dag exists on the current cluster, even if the `bash` dag is fast, it will be slow down by other dag.
+As you can see, there is a huge gap between tasks!
+And it's only because the `sleep` dag exists on the current cluster, even if the `bash` dag is fast, it will be slow down by others dags.

 You got it ?
 Yeah, you have successfully slow down your Airflow **whole cluster**.
 Worst, imagine that this task will fetch any external service, you could **overload & crash** this service, since Airflow scan **everytime all dags** even if the dag is not running.

+Imagine an Airflow as self-service for a large company, a simple dag could break **the whole platform**.
-You can mitigate this using a strong dag review process, but it will not scale well on a shared large cluster used by a lots of independent teams
+You can mitigate this using a strong dag review process (to be sure that no heavy compute are done outside an Operator).Still, it's possible, it will not scale well on a shared large cluster used by a lots of independent teams.

 ::: tip Conclusion
-It's why Kestra have chosen a declarative language for its workflow engine, since all flow are isolated and serialized preventing any code injection.
+This is why Kestra have chosen a declarative language for its workflow engine, since all flows are isolated and serialized preventing any code injection.
-You can scale to thousands of flows, not matter how there are configured, there will be not impact on your cluster since flow are only evaluated at runtime.
+You can scale to thousands of flows, not matter how there are configured, there will be no impact on your cluster since flows are only evaluated at runtime.
 :::

 ## Realtime baby !
 Airflow is not built with realtime in mind, the ui is a static, server side generated app.
-When using airflow UI you **will hit F5** or refresh all the time.
-You want to know if the dag is running, hit F5 is the only solution !
-Same for logs !
+When using airflow, UI you have to hit **F5 often to refresh** screen data.
+If you want to know if the dag is running, hit F5 is the only solution.
+Even worst for logs, some logs backed by external storage will not be available before the end the task !

 ## Events based & API First
-Airflow was born with a simple concept, schedule a dag at this time !
-Every else is not in the mindset of Airflow.
+Airflow was born with a simple concept, schedule a dag from a cron expression.
+Everything else looks like a patch instead of being Airflow core design.

 ### API not so first
 There is an [expirimental API](https://airflow.apache.org/docs/stable/rest-api-ref.html) but clearly insufficient for a real world.
-For example, the [trigger dag API](https://airflow.apache.org/docs/stable/rest-api-ref.html#post--api-experimental-dags--DAG_ID--dag_runs) can be used passing some args, but the server don't know them!
-So you can create some DagRun that will instatitely failed because you forgot some mandatory arguments.
+For example, the [Trigger dag API](https://airflow.apache.org/docs/stable/rest-api-ref.html#post--api-experimental-dags--DAG_ID--dag_runs) can be used passing some args, but theses args are not declared explicitly (the concept of [Inputs](../docs/developer-guide/inputs) in Kestra) !
+The api lacks some parameters controls and let dagrun with missing parameters to be trigger and that will just fail.
+In Kestra, [inputs](../docs/developer-guide/inputs) are validated, and the execution will not be created if missing one.

 In other hand, Kestra was built with a strong API, everything can be done with API, create a flow, execute it, ...
 That let you integrate Kestra the way you want to use it in your company.